tc39/notes/es7/2016-07/jul-27.md

 BN: the specific "it" test in my example will fail if the import nested inside it fails to load.

-BN: it should fail every time it's import is attempted
+BN: it should fail every time its import is attempted

 DH: it should be possible via the registry to clear things out and make it possible to retry, but only in a staged way - ie, you have to kick off an evaluation, not in the middle of a module.